 Without giving your landlord proper notice, you may be required to pay an additional month’s worth of rent, and you might have to wait a long time to get your security deposit back.
 This is one of the most costly mistakes you can make since having to pay an extra month’s rent because you didn’t give proper notice is essentially giving back your entire deposit.

 How To Give Landlords Proper Notice Of Moving-Out

 3. Repair any Damages

+This is the most common area where landlords begin to deduct money from your security deposit.
 You and your landlord have assessed the damages and talked about what needs to be repaired.
 Now, you can spend your last month in the property fixing anything required.